 The Nymphsfield circles were first noted by Edward

 Lhwyd on his tour of Ireland in 1699.
 Lhwyd measured and made sketches of the four circles, and noted smaller inner circles or settings within two of them.
-William Stukley, the great English antiquarian later reproduced Lhwyd's unpublished drawings.
+William Stukeley, the great English antiquarian later reproduced Lhwyd's unpublished drawings.

-proceeding with the narrative, we must here conduct our readers to the
+Before proceeding with the narrative, we must here conduct our readers to the

 existing Danann monuments that accumulate in the fields opposite the glebe